-Latin but not Mediterranean, cosmopolitan but not crowded, Portugal is a country where much of the population still lives as people have always lived – in small, peaceful villages far away from noisy traffic and the hustle and bustle of modern, 21st-century life.
+Latin but not Mediterranean, cosmopolitan but not crowded, Portugal is a country where a fair portion of the population still lives as people have always lived – in peaceful places far away from the hustle and bustle of modern life.

 Considered by many as the last old place in Europe, so loveable a country as this, lying wide open and greatly exposed to the vast Atlantic Ocean, a land intersected by rich valleys and surrounded by extensive mountain ranges, has always have been a favourite part of the continent.

 Rock paintings, dolmens and strong traces of primitive civilization dot the landscape and the country’s history has all the wonder of a tale from the Arabian Nights.

 Portugal’s northern frontier is marked by the capricious course of the Minho and has never changed.
 Then there’s Trás-os-Montes, the region ‘beyond the mountains’, embedded between a frontier of fast-flowing rivers and a barrier of great rocky masses where time seems to stand still in isolated villages of robust stone dwellings with quaint rye-thatched roofs.